 With PhotoDay taking care of the mundane tasks—goodbye order forms, data matching, manual marketing, and so much more—you can spend that time you save by honing your craft, expanding your client base, and enjoying time with the people dearest to you.

 We interviewed two photographer duos seeing great success with this approach!
 Part 1 of this series is with Jay and Carinna Boatwright: Owners of smaX Photography, Creators of Boatwright Bootcamp, and some of the original PhotoDay Trailblazers.
-Stay tuned for Part 2!
 Keep reading to learn how the Boatwrights streamlined their workflow, leveled up their work and sales through image-first selling, and now book more business by working smarter.
+(Read Part 2 of this series with Jim and April Alsup of LDS Photography)

 The Long and Winding Road